skip to main content

 Traditionally, the 30% rule has been one way to budget for an apartment.
 That is, take 30% of what you make in a month and set that as your rent limit.
 However, while this could be a decent starting point, everyone’s situation is different, and you should really take stock of how difficult it’ll be month-to-month before committing to a certain budget.

 Never made a budget before?
-Then check out our 8 Ways To Save Money Today, Tomorrow and Every Day After.
+Then check out 8 Ways To Save Money Today, Tomorrow and Every Day After.

 "While it may be impossible to get a studio in the location you want to live in, sometimes having just 1 roommate can make all the difference.”